 - Work-related expenses for people who get Social Security benefits for a disability or blindness

-Similar with income limits, your assets cannot be over the specified limits above to qualify for any level of LIS.
+Similar with income limits, your assets cannot be over the specified limits to qualify for any level of LIS.
+Below is a list of resources that needs to be include and those that can be excluded.

 - Financial institution accounts (e.g., checking, savings, CDs)